Introduction -contractor limited company tax (UK)

 Two separate legal entities

-As a UK contractor, your company will pay company tax on its profits.
+As a UK business, your company will pay company tax on its profits.
 On the other hand, as an individual, you will pay contractor income tax (and possibly NI) on your personal income.
 This will include the income you receive from your company and other sources.
 Therefore, when you are paying tax as a contractor (UK), the limited company taxation applies to UK companies, and personal taxation (UK) applies to individuals who are subject to UK personal tax.

 UK contractor taxation -filing dates